-You might be naturally confused on which cert will ultimately work for your aspirations and curation.
+You might be confused about which cert will ultimately work for your aspirations and curation.

-If you need help with that decision, I suggest you take my quiz here.
+If you need help with that decision, I suggest you take the quiz here.

-It will help you sort through the various options so you can arrive at the best possible choice for yourself and your PT career goals.
+It will help you sort through the various options to make the best choice for yourself and your PT career goals.

 2. Start With 1 Client

-A client who has experienced favorable interaction and achieved results under you is likely to provide an excellent record of what you can do for others.
+A client who has experienced favorable interaction and achieved results under you will likely provide an excellent record of what you can do for others.

-This is especially effective if those others happen to be friends, family or colleagues.
-The influence is a key factor, especially off the back of positive outcomes.
+This is especially effective if those others are friends, family, or colleagues.
+The influence is a key factor, especially in positive outcomes.

-One easy way to build a small group off just one client is to leverage the benefits in terms of reduced cost.
+One easy way to build a small group off just one client is to leverage the benefits of reduced cost.

-Your client will be getting the same value in terms of results and achieving goals, while also making a decent saving.
+Your client will get the same value in results and achieving goals while making decent savings.

 They also get the support, motivation, and fun of training with their besties or family.

-Starting with one client and building a group around them also allows you to have one member of the group who acts as sort of an intermediary between you, the trainer, and the clients.
+Starting with one client and building a group around them also allows you to have one group member who acts as an intermediary between you, the trainer, and the clients.

-This group dynamic has its benefits in building a strong cohesive structure and team balance for more effective results and group accountability.
+This group dynamic has benefits in building a strong, cohesive structure and team balance for more effective results and group accountability.

-That’s because your client number 1 will be able to vouch for your process to the others, while also communicating the needs of the group to you.
+That’s because your client number 1 will be able to vouch for your process to the others while also communicating the group’s needs to you.

-Start by asking your client for referrals, then asking if they would at all be interested in a small group scenario with close friends or family.
+Start by asking your client for referrals, then ask if they would be interested in a small group scenario with close friends or family.

 3. Market Your Expertise

 Marketing your value is a big part of getting your small group training game on.
-In order to effectively reach out to the clients you want to convert, they obviously need to know where to go.
+To effectively reach out to the clients you want to convert, they need to know where to go.

 Positioning yourself effectively requires a multi-faceted approach.

-I will be introducing you to some key marketing strategies when it comes to optimizing your presence and making your expertise known in whatever capacity you undertake as a fitness pro.
+I will introduce you to some key marketing strategies for optimizing your presence and making your expertise known in whatever capacity you undertake as a fitness pro.

-In the meantime, I want you to take a look at where you are currently making yourself visible to potential clients and how you are presenting your experience and credentials.
+In the meantime, I want you to look at where you are making yourself visible to potential clients and how you present your experience and credentials.

-If you are working out of a big box gym, chances are you have constant access to a flux of potential clients.
+If you are working out of a big box gym, chances are you have constant access to many potential clients.

-This is a great place to start but is limited in terms of the impact you can have as a stand out small group trainer.
+This is a great place to start, but it is limited in the impact you can have as a stand-out small-group trainer.

 So take your value and own it.